 The Medical Repair and Renewal (MRR) Program at the U.S. Army Engineering and Support Center, Huntsville, offers a fast track, efficient method for design and execution of all types of medical facility repairs, renovations, conversions, alterations, additions (within statutory limits), and construction projects.
 The MRR Program provides project management, construction, engineering, contracting, and design & A-E services support to multiple Department of Defense (DoD) agencies at various locations nationwide.

-Throughout FY22, our team managed more than 100 projects valued at more than $473 million for our various DoD customers.
-In FY21, MRR awarded approximately $71 million in new medical facility repair/renovation & studies/design projects for the Defense Health Agency (DHA), the US Army Medical Command (MEDCOM) and the Medical Research and Development Command (MRDC), Fisher House, and the US Air Force Air Mobility Command.
 The key to our success is our innovative use of Indefinite Delivery/Indefinite Quantity (IDIQ) contracts.
-The MRR Program has Design-Build (D-B) Construction (CONUS only) IDIQ contracts in place to rapidly execute our customer’s requirements.
+The MRR Program uses Design-Build (D-B) Construction (CONUS only) IDIQ contracts to rapidly execute our customer’s requirements.
 MRR also has direct access to a suite of medical Architect-Engineer (A-E) contracts (CONUS and OCONUS), which are managed by the Engineering Directorate at Huntsville Center, to meet the various design and study needs of our clients.

 These contracts, and how we use them, offer many benefits and advantages to our multiple DoD Service customers.
 Our MRR contractors can execute work across the vast spectrum of medical construction services: from simply replacing ceiling tiles in an administrative non-patient area, to a highly complex, phased demolition and construction renewal modernization of a multiple-OR suite while maintaining patient services throughout the renewal (to include dental & veterinary clinics, and all types & biosafety levels of laboratories).